 Generation STEM: What Girls Say about Science, Technology, Engineering and Math

-Parents and STEM
+Parents and STEAM

 As a parent, you want your daughter to have access to the best education possible.
 Family support is key in the success of a girl.
 The reality is that in today’s world, the competition for jobs is global and your daughter needs a broad set of skills in order to ensure life-long success.
-A solid STEM education can help her obtain the skills needed to compete and thrive at school and at work in the 21st century global economy but often we find this is not enough.
+A solid STEAM education can help her obtain the skills needed to compete and thrive at school and at work in the 21st century global economy but often we find this is not enough.
 Girl Scouts can help girls pursue their interests beyond the classroom, bringing practical application to classroom concepts.
 Learn more.